berlin0308/PORTFOLIO/Qt/Qt_Illustrator/README.md

 # Qt Illustrator: a painting application
-With the illustrator developed using Qt framework and C++ as programming language, everyone can unleash their creativity on this canvas.
+With the illustrator developed using Qt framework and C++, everyone can unleash their creativity on this canvas.

+## Features
++ aaa
++ bbb

 ## Running the application
 Download the compressed file below.